renatols-jf/spboot-chassi/README.md

 - Allow extra tags in automatic metrics.
 - Create a configuration to stop the timer as soon as the domain logic is over (`Request#doProcess`)
 - Create a summary type metric;
-- Create some kind of label structure to override default names for metrics, tags, and logging fields.
 - Allow request duration metrics to be collected in measurements different from milliseconds.
 - Create mechanism to work with Java NIO.
 - Create a configuration to not swallow rendering transformation errors, which is currently